floweredscarf/su25/labs/lab03/index.md

 alternative where we define two points: the *pursuer* and the *pursued*.

 Now suppose the pursued point (in black) follows some fixed path $$F(t)$$.
-Then the pursuer (in red) will seek the pursued in the following manner.
+Then the pursuer (in red) will seek the pursued in the following manner:

 ![Pursuit](img/pursuit.gif)

 We notice that the pursuer always follows the pursued along its tangent, which gives some serious first order differential equation vibes.
-Letting the pursuer's path be given by $$x(t)$$, then the closed form solution for its path is given by the following equation.
+Letting the pursuer's path be given by $$x(t)$$, then the closed form solution for its path is given by the following equation:

 ![PursuitMath](img/PursuitMath.jpg)